2i2c-org/team-compass/practices/development.md

 The simplest way to track longer-term efforts is with a **Tracking Issue**.
 This is a GitHub Issue whose job is to keep track of many actions and deliverables over time that are needed to close the issue.
 They are generally encoded as **Task Lists** in the issue's top comment.
-Each item in the list tends to be a deliverable, and can be converted into its own GitHub Issue (e.g., to put on the [Cycle Board](coordination:cycle-board)) as-needed.
+Each item in the list tends to be a deliverable, and can be converted into its own GitHub Issue as-needed.

 (coordination:project-backlog)=
 ### Project Backlogs